 - 2/3 cup orange bell pepper, seeded and cut into 1-inch pieces

 - 1-1/2 cups cucumber, peeled in alternating strips, cut into 1-inch pieces

-- 1/4 cup jalapeno pepper, seeded and diced
+- 1 small jalapeno pepper, seeded and chopped

 - 1 garlic clove, peeled